echoloc

 What is Linux?

-Linux is the operating system foundation for most modern enterprise and carrier-grade network infrastructure.
-In telecom, it underpins everything from base station software to cloud core networks.
-Hiring for Linux signals that a company is actively building or scaling that infrastructure.
+Linux is the open-source operating system that underpins most enterprise servers, cloud environments, and network equipment globally.
+In telecom, it forms the foundation for virtualizing network functions and running distributed infrastructure at scale.
+Heavy Linux hiring signals that a company is actively building or scaling that foundation.

 Why should sales teams track Linux hiring?